Children’s use of mobile phones 2013: An international comparison

 the use of the mobile environment by individuals or organisations wishing to consume or profit from child sexual abuse content.

 As children’s use of mobile phones continues to grow, mobile operators have a role to play in ensuring young people’s mobile experience is positive, safe and enriching.

 Children’s use of mobile phones 2012: An international comparison

-Children’s use of mobile phones – An international comparison 2012 provides a detailed picture of children’s mobile phone usage across five different countries – Chile, Egypt, India and Indonesia.
+Children’s use of mobile phones – An international comparison 2012 provides a detailed picture of children’s mobile phone usage across five different countries – Chile, Egypt, India, Indonesia and Japan.
 Now in its fourth year, the 2012 study surveyed 4,500 children and their parents or guardians.
 It builds on work previously conducted in India, Japan and Egypt, and features Indonesia and Chile for the first time.

 Children’s use of mobile phones 2011: An international comparison

 The Children’s use of mobile phones — An international comparison 2011 report provides a detailed picture of mobile phone use by children from the age of eight to 18, following research conducted with more than 3,500 pairs of children and parents in Japan, India, Paraguay and Egypt.

 Now in its third year, it builds on the previous two studies conducted in Japan, India, Mexico, Cyprus, China and Korea.
 The research is sponsored by mobile phone operators in each country, and has covered more than 15,500 pairs of children and their parents.

 Children’s use of mobile phones and personal relationships 2010: An international comparison